decentralized-identity/sidetree/docs/protocol.md

 ## DDoS Mitigation

-Given the protocol was designed to enable unique Entity rooting and DPKI operations to be performed at 'unfair' volumes with unit costs that are 'unfairly' cheap, the single most credible issue for the system would be DDoS vectors.
+Given the protocol was designed to enable unique DID rooting and DPKI operations to be performed at 'unfair' volumes with unit costs that are 'unfairly' cheap, the single most credible issue for the system would be DDoS vectors.

 What does DDoS mean in this context?
-Because Entity IDs and subsequent operations in the system are represented via embedded tree structures where the trees can be arbitrarily large, it is possible for protocol adherent nodes to create and broadcast transactions to the underlying blockchain that embed massive sidetrees composed of leaves that are not intended for any other purpose than to force other observing nodes to process their Entity operations in accordance with the protocol.
+Because DIDs and subsequent operations in the system are represented via embedded tree structures where the trees can be arbitrarily large, it is possible for protocol adherent nodes to create and broadcast transactions to the underlying blockchain that embed massive sidetrees composed of leaves that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.

 The critical questions are: can observing nodes 'outrun' bad actors who may seek to clog the system with transactions bearing spurious Sidetrees meant to degraded system-wide performance?
-Can an attacker generate spurious Sidetrees of Entity ops faster than observing nodes can fetch the Sidetree data and process the operations?
+Can an attacker generate spurious Sidetrees of operations faster than observing nodes can fetch the Sidetree data and process the operations?
 Without actually running a simulation yet, it's important to consider what mitigations can be put in place to assure that, assuming an issue exists, it can be overcome.

 At a certain point, the attacker would be required to overwhelm the underlying chain itself, which has its own in-built organic price-defense, but it's possible that the Layer 2 nodes can be overcome before that begins to impact the attacker.